 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
-Register and attend a minimum of two (2) annual meetings of the AAFS.
-The meeting at which the title of Associate Member was conferred, if attended, may be counted; however, the meeting at which the title of Member is being considered shall not be counted; and - 3.
+Register and attend a minimum of two (2) annual conferences of the AAFS.
+The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted; and - 3.
 Submit for review: - a.
-Copies of two (2) recent (within 5 years) case reports; or - b.
-Copies of two (2) first or second authored publications; or - c.
-Copies of two (2) evidences of teaching or other contributions to applied anthropology with a forensic science emphasis.
+Copies of two (2) recent (within 5 years) case reports (as defined above); or - b.
+Copies of two (2) first or second authored publications (as defined above); or - c.
+Copies of two (2) pieces of evidence documenting teaching or other contributions to applied anthropology with a forensic science emphasis.